Dental Hygiene

 We’re excited that you’ll be joining us soon.
 There are some important steps to prepare for your time at MCPHS, detailed below.
 We will continue to post specific information on this page, so be sure to check back often

-The School of Dental Hygiene will order white coats and nametags for all incoming dental hygiene students.
-To ensure the correct fit and personalization, students must complete an online form indicating their preferred white coat size and the required nametag information.
-The form will be available starting July 1, 2025, and the deadline for submitting the white coat and nametag orders is July 31, 2025.
+The School of Dental Hygiene will order white coats and name tags for all incoming dental hygiene students.
+To ensure accurate ordering, students must complete the online form, providing white coat size and name tag information.

-Students must purchase scrubs in advance from any vendor.
-Only the designated colors, brands, and styles listed below may be worn at the Forsyth clinic.
+Scrubs must be purchased in advance from any vendor.
+Students should only purchase approved uniforms (see below) of the designated color and brand/style to be worn at Forsyth clinic.

-- Warm-up jackets: These may be worn over scrubs.
-If you choose to purchase one, it must match the color and brand/style of your scrub set.
+- Warm-up jackets may be worn over the scrubs.
+If purchased, must be the color and brand/style of the scrub set.

-- Long-sleeved t-shirts: These may be worn under scrubs.
-If purchased, they must be a solid color with no designs.
+- Long-sleeve t-shirts may be worn under the scrubs.
+If purchased, must be solid color with no designs.

-- Socks must be high enough to cover exposed skin when the clinician is seated.
-The color of socks is optional, but the design must remain professional.
+Socks must be high enough to cover exposed skin when clinician is seated.
+The color of socks is optional, but the design must remain professional

-Uniform compliance must be achieved by September 15, 2025.
-Failure to comply after this date will result in dismissal from the lab.
+Uniform compliance is due no later than Monday, September 14, 2026.
+Lack of compliance after this date will result in dismissal from the lab.

 Students have access to on-site lockers assigned to them for the entire duration of their clinical experiences at Forsyth.
 The lockers will be assigned during the first pre-clinical session.
 Please purchase and bring with you a CODE (no key) lock.